davefiddes/openinverter-can-tool/README.md

 * Display the current value of each parameter/value on a given device
 * Log a list of parameters to a CSV file at regular intervals
 * Save and load all parameters to and from a JSON file
+* Manage parameter to custom CAN message mappings:
+  * Create, remove and list parameter mappings on a device
+  * Export and import mappings to a local JSON file
+  * Export mappings to DBC allowing easier debugging with [SavvyCAN](https://savvycan.com/)
 * Display the inverter serial number
 * Command the inverter to:
   * Start